*NEW DATE FOR 2022: 15-17 July 2022 (ENTRIES OPEN LATE 2021)*

 So, what to expect?
-Turbines towering 140 metres above your head, robust route signage, friendly marshals and support, the best race medal, a quality tech t-shirt and amazing goody bag (we put the ‘good’ in goody bag), a vibrant Event Village with music and an expanded selection of food vans.
+Turbines towering 140 metres above your head, robust route signage, friendly marshals and support, the best race medal and amazing goody bag (we put the ‘good’ in goody bag), a vibrant Event Village with music and an expanded selection of food vans.
 Three challenging routes and a bit of a hill to test yourself near the end.

 Run the Blades Events

 Run the Blades

 Friday 3rd (in the evening) – Sunday 5th September 2021

 10K = £25, Half Marathon = £30, 50K = £37.